kgrid/kgrid-activator/docs/api.md

 # Activator API

+Various APIs implemented by the Activator for managing and using endpoint services packed as Knowledge Objects.
+The Activator also uses the [Shelf API](https://kgrid.org/kgrid-shelf/api.html) to manage loading and providing access to KOs themselves.
 ## Request API
 The Request API exposes the *micro*-API for the services provided by each KO in the service description.